Hamiltonian circle actions with fixed point set almost minimal: Abstract

 \section{Abstract}

 Motivated by recent works on Hamiltonian circle actions satisfying certain minimal conditions, in this paper, we consider Hamiltonian circle actions satisfying an almost minimal condition.
 More precisely, we consider a compact symplectic manifold $(M, \omega)$ admitting a Hamiltonian circle action with fixed point set consisting of two connected components $X$ and $Y$ satisfying $\dim(X)+\dim(Y)=\dim(M)$.
-Under some cohomology condition, we determine the circle action, the integral cohomology rings of $M$, $X$ and $Y$, and the total Chern classes of $M$, $X$, $Y$, and of the normal bundles of $X$ and $Y$.
-The results show that these invariants are unique for symplectic manifolds, while for K\"ahler manifolds, the $S^1$-equivariant biholomorphism and symplectomorphism type is unique.
+Under certain cohomology conditions, we determine the circle action, the integral cohomology rings of $M$, $X$ and $Y$, and the total Chern classes of $M$, $X$, $Y$, and of the normal bundles of $X$ and $Y$.
+The results show that these data are unique --- they are exactly the same as those in the standard example $\Gt_2(\R^{2n+2})$, the Grassmannian of oriented $2$-planes in $\R^{2n+2}$, which is of dimension $4n$ with (any) $n\in\N$, equipped with a standard circle action.
+Moreover, if $M$ is K\"ahler and the action is holomorphic, we can use a few different criteria to claim that $M$ is $S^1$-equivariantly biholomorphic and $S^1$-equivariantly symplectomorphic to $\Gt_2(\R^{2n+2})$.